 LSS of Northern California's mission is to promote stability and honor the dignity of those we serve by providing supportive housing services that lead to self-sufficiency.
 LSS envisions that our communities have hope, stability, and a path to self-sufficiency.

-The roots of LSS were planted in 1883 in San Francisco when a group of West Coast Lutherans gathered to celebrate the 400th anniversary of Martin Luther’s birth.
+LSS traces its roots to 1883 in San Francisco when a group of West Coast Lutherans gathered to celebrate the 400th anniversary of Martin Luther’s birth.
 In the first organized expression of Lutheran social ministry for West Coast Lutherans, money was collected for the care of orphans.

 By 1925, an institutional chaplaincy program was established and began serving the elderly in residential care facilities.
 In 1945, the Lutheran Welfare Council of Northern California was formed to act as a social service agency supported by Lutheran churches of the area.
 It offered a range of programs and advocacy calling for social reform to help the needy.
-In 1967, the Lutheran Child and Family Service and the Lutheran Welfare Service merged to become Lutheran Social Services of Northern California (LSS).
+In 1968, the Lutheran Child and Family Service and the Lutheran Welfare Service merged to become Lutheran Social Services (LSS) of Northern California.

 In the years that followed, LSS secured contracts for home management training, transitional housing, child abuse prevention, and substance abuse prevention.
 LSS responded to the AIDS crisis in the early 1990s by creating the city’s first financial management and representative payee services.
 This program continues to serve more than 2,000 people with special needs.
 LSS was one of the first faith-based agencies in San Francisco to respond to the AIDS crisis.